-- Great for Eurail pass: Germany, Switzerland, Austria, Belgium, Netherlands, Scandinavian countries, Portugal are perfect for traveling with Eurail pass.
-These counties often have fast trains, connections to mostly everywhere in the country and don’t require the reservation fee.
+- Great for Eurail pass: Germany, Switzerland, Austria, Belgium, Netherlands, all Scandinavian countries, Portugal.
+These counties often have fast trains, easy connections to almost everywhere in the country and don’t require the reservation fee!

-- Good for Eurail pass: Italy and France have great fast trains, but you will mostly have to pay a fee to use them.
-See “Train reservation section” where I show how to avoid those fees.
+- Good for Eurail pass: Italy and France have great, fast trains, but you will mostly have to pay a fee to use them.
+I recommend you read the “Train reservation section” where I show how to avoid those fees.

-- Not recommended for Eurail pass: I would not recommend going to Croatia with Eurail pass.
+- Not recommended for Eurail pass: I would not recommend going to Croatia with the Eurail pass.
 While the country is amazing, for the moment it does not have many rail routes that are convenient for travelers.
-If you go to Croatia, you better take a car!
+If you go to Croatia, you better rent a car!

-If you want to make things easier, you can use the route planner on the official website.
+If you want to make things easier, you can use the route planner on their official website.

-I bought the pass, how do I fill it in correctly?
+I bought the pass, how do I fill it correctly?

-When in the train, fill in the info of your route like it is shown in the picture below in the special “Journey details” table.
+When in the train, you must fill in the information about your route like it is shown in the picture below in the special “Journey details” table.

 You will be checked by a ticket controller who will approach you after you board the Euro train and start your trip.
 He might also ask you for your passport, but in the 30 days while I was traveling using my Europe train pass it never happened to me.

-This is my pass filled in after traveling non stop for 1 month:
+This is how my pass looked after I filled it while traveling non-stop for 1 month:

 Plan connections and Eurail/Interrail timetable

 Rail planner works as a great Europe train planner that will show you the updated timetable for your route, the types of trains you can take, the possible connections for the city of your destination, and if you need to make a reservation for your seat!
-The application is done by Eurail and the cool thing about it is that it is available offline as well!
+The application is made by Eurail and the best thing about it is that it is available offline as well!
 How cool is that?

-I used only Eaurail App during my travels and was fully satisfied with it!
+I only used their Eurail App during my travels and I was fully satisfied with it!

 How do I understand the correct name of the station?

 The best way to do it is to check the mobile application or a map for the list of stops that you are going to have all the way to your destination station.
 Also, remembering the name of the station right before yours helps not to miss your stop!

 What if I can’t find my station in Europe train planner?